raganwald/javascript-allonge-six/manuscript/markdown/Ideas/functional-mixins.md

 ## Mixins {#functional-mixins}

-In [A Class By Any Other Name](#class-other-name), we saw that you can emulate "mixins" using our `extend` function.
+In [A Class By Any Other Name](#class-other-name), we saw that you can emulate "mixins" using `Object.assign`.
 We'll revisit this subject now and spend more time looking at mixing functionality into classes.

 First, a quick recap: In JavaScript, a "class" is implemented as a constructor function and its prototype.
 Instances of the class are created by calling the constructor with `new`.
 They "inherit" shared behaviour from the constructor's `prototype` property.
 One way to share behaviour scattered across multiple classes, or to untangle behaviour by factoring it out of an overweight prototype, is to extend a prototype with a mixin.